-I. Elements and Defenses
+Elements and Defenses

-F. 1.
-“Employee”
+1. “Employee”

 Pattern Instruction 4.14 instructs that the plaintiff must have been an employee of the defendant.
 For cases in which this issue is disputed, the instruction and verdict form should be adapted accordingly.
 For pattern instructions concerning issues of joint employers or independent contractors, please see Pattern Instructions 4.24 and 4.25, infra.

 The employee must also be “engaged in commerce” within the meaning of the FLSA or “employed by an enterprise engaged in commerce.”
+For a discussion of the “engaged in commerce” requirement, please see Thorne v.
+All Restoration Services, Inc., 448 F.3d 1264 (11th Cir.
+2006) (finding that an employee in Florida who performed mold and water damage restoration for residential and commercial properties was not “engaged in commerce” within the meaning of the FLSA).

 2. “Employer”

 Pattern Instruction 4.14 may be used when a plaintiff claims the existence of more than one employer, an individual as well as a company.
 The FLSA defines an “employer” as “any person acting directly or indirectly in the interest of an employer in relation to an employee . . . .”
 29 U.S.C. § 203(d). “[T]he FLSA contemplates at least some individual liability, and it is consistent with Congress’s intent to impose liability upon those who ‘control[] a corporation’s financial affairs and can cause the corporation to compensate (or not to compensate) employees in accordance with the FLSA.’”
 Lamonica v.
 Safe Hurricane Shutters, Inc., 711 F.3d 1299, 1313 (11th Cir.
-2013) (second alteration in original) (quoting Baystate Alt.
+2013) (first alteration added; quoting Baystate Alt.
 Staffing, Inc. v.
 Herman, 163 F.3d 668, 678 (1st Cir.
 1998)).

 In Patel v.
 Wargo, 803 F.2d 632 (11th Cir.
-1986), the Eleventh Circuit acknowledged “‘[t]he overwhelming weight of authority is that a corporate officer with operational control of a corporation’s covered enterprise is an employer along with the corporation, jointly and severally liable under the FLSA for unpaid wages.’”
+1986), the Eleventh Circuit acknowledged “[t]he overwhelming weight of authority is that a corporate officer with operational control of a corporation’s covered enterprise is an employer along with the corporation, jointly and severally liable under the FLSA for unpaid wages.”
 Id. at 637– 38 (alteration added; quoting Donovan v.
 Agnew, 712 F.2d 1509, 1511 (1st Cir.
 1983)).
 The Eleventh Circuit later clarified that corporate supervisors other than officers may be personally liable under the FLSA if they are involved in the company’s day-to-day functions or have some direct responsibility for the supervision of the employee.
-See Lamonica, 711 F.3d at 1310, 1313-15 (finding two non-officer supervisors with substantial ownership interests in the corporate employer who exercised control over the company’s day-to-day functions were individually liable under the FLSA (citing Alvarez Perez v.
+See Lamonica, 711 F.3d at 1310, 1313 (citing Alvarez Perez v.
 Sanford-Orlando Kennel Club, Inc., 515 F.3d 1150, 1160 (11th Cir.
-2008))).
+2008)); see also id. at 1313–15 (finding two non-officer supervisors with substantial ownership interests in the corporate employer who exercised control over the company’s day-to-day functions were individually liable under the FLSA).

 For cases in which individual liability is at issue, the instruction and verdict form should be adapted accordingly.
 For pattern instructions concerning issues of joint employers, please see Pattern Instruction 4.25, infra.

-G. Amount of Work Performed: Inaccurate or Inadequate Employer Records
+Amount of Work Performed: Inaccurate or Inadequate Employer Records

 When an employer’s records are “inaccurate or inadequate and the employee cannot offer convincing substitutes,” then an employee has carried his burden of proving that he has performed work for which he was not properly compensated.
 Anderson v.
 Mt.
 Clemens Pottery Co., 328 U.S. 680, 687 (1946), superseded by statute on other grounds as stated in Carter v.
 Panama Canal Co., 463 F.2d 1289, 1293–94 (D.C.
 Cir.
 1972).
 “The burden then shifts to the employer to come forward with evidence of the precise amount of work performed or with evidence to negative the reasonableness of the inference to be drawn from the employee’s evidence.”
 Id. at 687–88.

-C. Regular Rate of Pay
+Regular Rate of Pay